Alice Defriend

 Recent instructions include:

-• Instructed as junior counsel (led by Laura Bell) in a 9-day final hearing for a bank defending claims of whistleblowing, victimisation, and disability discrimination.
-She assisted in drafting the grounds of resistance;
+• Acted as junior counsel (led by Laura Bell) for an international bank in successfully defending claims of whistleblowing, victimisation, and disability discrimination.
+She assisted in drafting the grounds of resistance and preparing the witness evidence;

-• Instructed as junior counsel (led by Kate Balmer) in a 8-day final hearing for a bank defending claims of sex discrimination and victimisation;
+• Instructed as junior counsel (led by Kate Balmer) in a 8-day final hearing for an international bank defending claims of sex discrimination and victimisation;

-• Representing the claimant, a former partner at one of the Big Four, in an ongoing bonus claim.
-She drafted the grounds of claim;
+• Successfully represented the claimant, a former partner at one of the Big Four, in a bonus claim.
+Alice drafted the grounds of claim and obtained settlement;

 • Successfully represented the claimant at a 3-day final hearing in claims for, inter alia, unlawful deduction from wages, breach of the Working Time Regulations.
 The case raised complex legal issues concerning the applicability of the Agricultural Wages Order 2012;

-• Successfully represented a bus company in a 2-day final hearing for an unfair dismissal claim;
+• Successfully represented a bus company at a 3-day final hearing in an unfair dismissal claim;

 • Successfully represented the claimant at a 3-day final hearing concerning pregnancy discrimination (the claim settled on the first day of the hearing after Alice provided written opening submissions);